This One's for You (Luke Combs album): Commercial performance

 This One's for You debuted at number five on the US Billboard 200 on its release in June 2017, selling 43,000 album-equivalent units of which 35,000 copies were pure album sales in its first week.
 It also debuted at number one on the US Top Country Albums chart.
 In its second week, the album dropped to number 33 selling an additional 8,700 units.
 In June 2018, the deluxe version of the LP was released, and it had its biggest sales week and returned to number one on Top Country Albums with 55,000 equivalent album units (23,000 in traditional album sales) consumed.
 In August 2019, it became the longest reigning album on the Top Country Albums in the chart history for a male artist at 46 weeks.
 By the chart dated November 2, 2019, the album had spent 50 weeks at No. 1 on Top Country Albums, equaling the record of Shania Twain's Come On Over.

-On October 6, 2025, the album was certified eight-platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over eight million units, the highest certified album of 2017.
+On October 6, 2025, the album was certified eight-times platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over eight million units, the highest certified album of 2017.
 The album has sold 573,900 copies in the United States as of March 2020, with 2,694,000 units consumed.

 Upon release of This One's for You Too, the album reached a new peak of number four on the Billboard 200 in June 2018.